- Joined Ashland University faculty in 1999

 - Kent State University, B.S.Ed.

-- University of California Davis, Ph.D. in English
+- University of California Davis, Ph.D. in Literature with Designated Emphasis in Gender Theory

-- University of California Davis, M.A., in English
+- University of California Davis, M.A., in Literature

 - Ashland University, M.Ed. in Curriculum and Instruction